francheska-guzman/connect-four/readme.md

 ### Unsolved problems

 Not unsolved problems related to the functionalty of the game.
-But, there are a some details that I would like to add.
+But there are a some details that I would like to add.
 For example:

 * Add animation to the tokens, so they fall straight down to the next available space.
 * Add animation to the winner combination.
+I have an idea about how do it.
+But I think that the way I did to check combinations is not the best to add animation.
+I manually write each combination, and I'm pretty sure that I can also do that with a for loop.
+Using a for loop is more easy do detect the combination and use DOM to manipulate the style of the winner combination.
-* When click reset, all the tokens in the board game fall, and the grid remain empty.
+* When click reset, all the tokens in the board game fall (like the real Connect Four!), and the grid remain empty.